wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-indexers-customization.md

         "parameters" : { "base64EncodeKeys": true }
     }

-For details of encoding, see this [MSDN article](http://msdn.microsoft.com/library/system.web.httpserverutility.urltokenencode.aspx).
+For details of encoding, see this [MSDN article](http://msdn.microsoft.com/zh-cn/library/system.web.httpserverutility.urltokenencode.aspx).

-NOTE: If you need to search or filter on key values, you’ll have to similarly encode the keys used in your requests, so that your request matches the encoded value stored in the search index.
+NOTE: If you need to search or filter on key values, you'll have to similarly encode the keys used in your requests, so that your request matches the encoded value stored in the search index.

 ##Tolerate failures to index some documents##